 • The Color Type property defines the coloring for this tag.
-The various types of coloring are discussed in detail in a following chapter, as are the other properties that might appear according to the option you have selected.
+The various types of coloring are discussed in detail in the Using Colorings chapter, as are the other properties that might appear according to the option you have selected.

 A numeric tag has the following properties on its Alarms tab: